 Under this legislation, islet cells are not considered a medicinal product, since the active substance, i.e., human tissues, cannot be commercialized or manufactured on an industrial scale for ethical and legal reasons. (ref)

 What are the benefits behind this regulatory update?

 Experts highlight the numerous predicted positive effects of updating the regulation including:

-Unnecessary and outdated regulatory requirements will be removed, but regulations necessary to protect patient safety will remain in place.
+Unnecessary and outdated regulatory requirements will be removed, but the regulations necessary to protect patient safety will remain in place.

-Clinical oversight by the OPTN/UNOS as for any other organ transplantation would be implemented improving overall safety and efficacy of the procedure.
+Clinical oversight by the OPTN/UNOS as for any other organ transplantation would be implemented improving overall safety and efficacy of procedure.

-Islet transplantation would be more affordable by eliminating need for redundant and unnecessary costly processing systems related to drug manufacturing control.
+Islet transplantation would be more affordable by eliminating the need for redundant and unnecessary costly processing systems related to drug manufacturing control.

 Executive action required